Business Process Technical Writer

 - Key members of your staff leave or are unable to work, with no notice?

 - You unexpectedly need to recreate your business, or part of your business, in another location?

-- The quality of your products/services is affected because of staff doing activities in different ways?
+- The quality of your products/services is affected because staff are not following a consistent workflow?

 Any of these situations could prove costly, especially if specialist knowledge was lost due to staff leaving.
 Yes, you can get a replacement in, but how long will it take and what will happen in the meantime?
-Why take the risk, when you can hire me to document your procedures so that there is a clear and accurate record?
+Why take the risk, when you can hire me as a process technical writer?